Theodor Herzl: Family

-Norman planned to return to Israel following his military discharge.
-The Zionist Executive had worked for years through Dr. L. Lauterbach to get Norman to come to Israel as a symbol of Herzl's returning.
+Norman planned to return to Palestine following his military discharge.
+The Zionist Executive had worked for years through L. Lauterbach to get Norman to come to Palestine as a symbol of Herzl's returning.

 Operation Agatha of 29 June 1946, precluded that possibility: local military and police fanned out throughout the Mandate and arrested Jewish activists.
 About 2,700 individuals were arrested.
-On 2 July 1946, Norman wrote to Mrs.Stybovitz-Kahn in Haifa.
+On 2 July, Norman wrote to Mrs.Stybovitz-Kahn in Haifa.
 Her father, Jacob Kahn, had been a good friend of Herzl and a well-known Dutch banker before the war.
-Norman wrote, "I intend to go to Israel on a long visit in the future, in fact as soon as passport & permit regulations permit.
+Norman wrote, "I intend to go to Palestine on a long visit in the future, in fact as soon as passport & permit regulations permit.
 But the dreadful news of the last two days have done nothing to make this easier."
-He never did return to Israel.
+He never did return to Palestine.

-Discharged from the army in late spring 1946, without money or job and despondent about his future, Norman followed the advice of Dr.Selig Brodetsky.
-Dr. H. Rosenblum, the editor of Haboker, a Tel Aviv daily that later became Yediot Aharonot, noted in late 1945 that Dr. Weizmann deeply resented the sudden intrusion and reception of Norman when he arrived in Britain.
+Discharged from the army in late spring 1946, without money or job and despondent about his future, Norman followed the advice of Selig Brodetsky.
+H. Rosenblum, the editor of Haboker, a Tel Aviv daily that later became Yediot Aharonot, noted in late 1945 that Chaim Weizmann deeply resented the sudden intrusion and reception of Norman when he arrived in Britain.
 Norman spoke to the Zionist conference in London.
 Haboker reported, "Something similar happened at the Zionist conference in London.
 The chairman suddenly announced to the meeting that in the hall there was Herzl's grandson who wanted to say a few words.
 The introduction was made in an absolutely dry and official way.
 It was felt that the chairman looked for—and found—some stylistic formula which would satisfy the visitor without appearing too cordial to anybody among the audience.
 In spite of that there was a great thrill in the hall when Norman mounted on the platform of the praesidium.
 At that moment, Dr.Weizmann turned his back on the speaker and remained in this bodily and mental attitude until the guest had finished his speech."
-The 1945 article went on to note that Norman was snubbed by Weizmann and by some in Israel during his visit because of ego, jealousy, vanity and their own personal ambitions.
+The 1945 article went on to note that Norman was snubbed by Weizmann and by some in Palestine during his visit because of ego, jealousy, vanity and their own personal ambitions.
 Brodetsky was Chaim Weizman's principal ally and supporter in Britain.